infobsmi/b33s/docs/bucket/lifecycle/DESIGN.md

 ### Encrypted/Object locked objects

-For objects under SSE-S3 or SSE-C encryption, the encrypted content from MinIO cluster is copied as is to the remote tier without any decryption.
+For objects under SSE-S3 or SSE-C encryption, the encrypted content from B33S cluster is copied as is to the remote tier without any decryption.
 The content is decrypted as it is streamed from remote tier on `GET/HEAD`.
-Objects under retention are protected because the metadata present on MinIO server ensures that the object (version) is not deleted until retention period is over.
+Objects under retention are protected because the metadata present on B33S server ensures that the object (version) is not deleted until retention period is over.
 Administrators need to ensure that the remote tier bucket is under proper access control.

 ### Transition Status

-MinIO specific extension header `X-Minio-Transition` is displayed on `HEAD/GET` to predict expected transition date on the object.
+B33S specific extension header `X-Minio-Transition` is displayed on `HEAD/GET` to predict expected transition date on the object.
 Once object is transitioned to the remote tier,`x-amz-storage-class` shows the tier name to which object transitioned.
-Additional headers such as "X-Amz-Restore-Expiry-Days", "x-amz-restore", and "X-Amz-Restore-Request-Date" are displayed when a object is under restore/has been restored to local MinIO cluster.
+Additional headers such as "X-Amz-Restore-Expiry-Days", "x-amz-restore", and "X-Amz-Restore-Request-Date" are displayed when a object is under restore/has been restored to local B33S cluster.

 ### Expiry or removal events